 How to Make Slow Cooker French Dip Sandwiches

 This recipe has a few simple steps.
-None of them are hard.
 Follow along and you will have dinner on the table tonight.

 Step 1: Brown the chuck roast